Kumopascaline/Pamgolet-Sales-and-Profit-Analysis/README.md

 * **Power BI Desktop:** For data transformation, DAX calculations, and dashboard visualization.
 * **Data Source:** Pamgolet Sales and Profit dataset (2013–2014).

----

-Would you like me to draft a **"How to Use"** section or a list of the specific **DAX measures** you might have used for these calculations?